Grading functions

 Keep arguments unevaluated

 The corresponding grading function will be called gf .
-It will give the full grade if the student answers with a fraction mathematically equal to the statement's one, f, and their denominators are different.
+It will give the entire grade if the student answers with a fraction mathematically equal to the statement's one, f, and the corresponding fractions are not simplified.

 Tip

 .
-There is a particular notation for not evaluated objects that are not documented yet.
+You can find a complete guide about this particular notation for non-evaluated objects here.
 If you have any questions about it, you can contact our support team at support@wiris.com.

 Thus, we will be able to answer with any equivalent fraction, and it will be accepted as correct.